Recreation Sport Management (RSM)

 Typically Offered: Fall, Spring, Summer.

 Course Description: Supervised leadership assignment in a recreation or sport agency leading to a deeper conceptual view of intended professional aspirations.
 One hour lecture, eight hours lab.
-Prerequisite(s): Completed major-minor declaration in recreation sport management program, a grade of C or higher in RSM 230, minimum overall GPA of 2.2, and 20 supplemental preparation hours.
+Prerequisite(s): Declared major in recreation sport management program, a grade of C or higher in RSM 230, minimum overall GPA of 2.2, and 20 supplemental preparation hours.

 RSM 335 Instructor of Initiatives Credits: 2